alexandor91/Search_and_sample_return_for_autonomous_rover/README.md

-# Search and Sample Return Project
+# Robo_nd Search and Sample Return Project

 ## The Configuration for the Simulator